circlejourney/theditor/README.md

 - The `user-content` element should also have the additional class name `ace-code-container`, and the blurb section should have the class name `ace-code-container-2`.
 This tells the editor where to put the code.
 - Create an HTML file with a suitable filename in the templates folder and paste the processed code inside.
 - Add a new item to the dropdown menu in index.php.
 Its onclick property should be `switchTo( <HTML filename without extension> )`

+## Thank yous
+Huge thank you [Min](https://github.com/liwoyadan) for very kindly shared their Font Awesome Pro courtesy of subscription with us 💙 This gives us access to premium FA icons.

+And thank you [venfaanik](https://github.com/venfaaniik) for collaborating with me on the colour picker extension for Ace—your time and help are much appreciated!